eric-hedengren/standard-materials-mc-mod/README.md

 ## Creating Textures:
 Thanks to [akhenaten](https://www.curseforge.com/members/akhenaten/projects "akhenaten's profile") for remaking the obsidian gem texture for version 1.2.2!

-Tool Textures were created based off of color samples from the vanilla emerald texture, as well as the vanilla obsidian block texture.
+Textures were created based off of color samples from the vanilla emerald texture and the vanilla obsidian block texture.

 ## About Standard Materials:
 This Mod Adds Balanced Obsidian and Emerald Items to Version 1.15.2